chandusaigari/AI-DOC-ASSISTANT/README.md

 - Embeddings - Convert text into vectors
 - RAG - Context-based AI responses
 - Groq API - AI response generation

+1. Clone the Repository
+2. Start the application by node server.js
+3. it will run in  http://localhost:3000